-Your bicep tendons attach the biceps muscle to bones in the shoulder and in the elbow.
-If you tear the biceps tendon at the shoulder you may lose some strength in your arm and have pain when you forcefully turn your arm from palm down to palm up.
-Many people can still function with a biceps tendon tear, and only need simple treatments to relieve symptoms.
+The biceps muscle along your upper outer arm is connected to your shoulder and elbow by the bicep tendons.
+These tendons can become torn by overuse or injury.
+Many people can still function with a bicep tendon tear, and only need simple treatments to relieve symptoms.
 If symptoms cannot be relieved by nonsurgical treatments, or if a patient requires complete recovery of strength, surgery to repair the torn tendon may be required.
 Our orthopedic surgeons and sports medicine providers work with you on developing a specialized treatment plan with your goals in mind with a team dedicated to helping you every step of the way.

 - Cramping of the biceps muscle with strenuous use of the arm